 Dear Refraction readers:

-As the Cardinals gather in the Sistine Chapel to consider a momentous decision for the future of the church, I pulled out an essay that I began to write two summers ago, after visiting the famed Michelangelo's Sistine Chapel.
+As the Cardinals gathered in the Sistine Chapel to (select who will be Pope Francis) consider a momentous decision for the future of the church, I pulled out an essay that I began to write two summers ago, after visiting the famed Michelangelo’s Sistine Chapel.
 Until now, I held back from publishing it, thinking that my observations might be too radical.
 But a recent conversation with an artist I respect, Joel Sheesley, encouraged me to finish this essay.
-We were at the library in Wheaton College, where Joel teaches, looking together at an etching copy of Raphael's masterpiece Transfiguration, a painting that hangs in the Vatican only a few yards from the Sistine Chapel.
+We were at the library in Wheaton College, where Joel teaches, looking together at an etching copy of Raphael’s masterpiece Transfiguration*, a painting that hangs in the Vatican only a few yards from the Sistine Chapel.*

 Michelangelo’s Sistine Chapel, Raphael and a Yellow Polar Bear